Accounting for Logistics

 How do you do accounting for a UAE freight forwarder?

-UAE freight forwarders and customs brokers run accounting around one anchor: the shipment file.
-Every cost (carrier freight, port handling, customs duty), every advance (Retainer Invoice into Unearned Revenue when the client deposits up front) and the final client invoice all tag back to that shipment number.
-Costs split into two buckets — the forwarder’s own costs vs pass-through (billable) disbursements — both ideally routed through WIP and released at invoice.
-Per-shipment margin = sell rate − own costs; pass-throughs net to zero.
+UAE freight forwarders and customs brokers run accounting around the shipment file.
+Every cost, every advance, and the final client invoice all tag back to that shipment number.
+Costs are split into two buckets (forwarder’s own costs and pass-through/billable disbursements), which are both ideally routed through the WIP and released at invoice.

 How should carrier costs and customs duty actually be booked?